stfndamjanovic/php-circuit-breaker/README.md

 ### Force Open

 `Force Open` is not part of the regular flow.
 It can be utilized when intentional suspension of calls to a service is required.
-In this state, a `CircuitForceOpenException` will be thrown.
+In this state, a `CircuitOpenException` will be thrown.

 To force the circuit breaker into the Force Open state, use the following:
 ```php